red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/index.rst

    development-and-debugging.rst
 ..    intent-slot-models-and-rags.rst

-This chapter is a comprehensive introduction to Colang.
-Explaining all important concepts in a bottom up approach.
+This chapter is a comprehensive introduction to Colang, explaining all important concepts in a bottom up approach.

 * :ref:`reference_introduction`
 * :ref:`event-generation-and-matching`